minblock/luascoin/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `luad` for your own use.
+You can ignore this section if you are building `luascoind` for your own use.

-luad/lua-cli binaries are not included in the LUA-Qt.app bundle.
+luascoind/luascoin-cli binaries are not included in the LUASCOIN-Qt.app bundle.

-If you are building `luad` or `LUA Core` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `luascoind` or `LUASCOIN Core` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: